Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

-together with the initial conditions $\qf(s;0)=0$ and $\pf(s;0)=\gf_0(s)$. \end{definition} \begin{remark} In the scalar commutative context here, there is some choice in how to distribute the coefficients, of the linear terms in the evolution equation for $\gf=\gf(s;t)$ in Definition~\ref{def:LTeqn}, between the equations for $\qf=\qf(s;t)$ and $\pf=\pf(s;t)$ above.
-We have chosen to make the linear evolution equation for $\qf=\qf(s;t)$ as simple as possible. \end{remark} We now proceed to explicitly solve the linear evolution equations in Definition~\ref{def:lineareqns} for $\pf=\pf(s;t)$ and then $\qf=\qf(s;t)$.
-The linear evolution equation for $\pf=\pf(s;t)$ can be solved by standard ordinary differential methods, and the unique solution is given by,
+\end{prescription} \begin{remark} In the scalar commutative context here, there is some choice in how to distribute the coefficients, of the linear terms in the evolution equation for $\gf=\gf(s;t)$ in Definition~\ref{def:LTeqn}, between the equations for $\qf=\qf(s;t)$ and $\pf=\pf(s;t)$ above.
+We have chosen to make the linear evolution equation for $\qf=\qf(s;t)$ as simple as possible. \end{remark} We now proceed to explicitly solve the linear evolution equations in Prescription~\ref{def:lineareqns} for $\pf=\pf(s;t)$ and then $\qf=\qf(s;t)$.
+The linear evolution equation for $\pf$, and then that for $\qf$, are readily solved, and their unique forms are,